- Brand name

 What is in this leaflet

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you being given Piptaz against the benefits they expect it will have for you.
+Your doctor has weighed the risks of you taking PIPTAZ against the benefits this medicine is expected to have for you.

 It is also used to treat many other infections.